lazhari39/Predict_Epl_Market_Value/Desription.md

 # Predict_Epl_Market_Value
 Predict_Epl_Market_Value from plyer age and page views and position of payers.

-Some Plots doesnt show i am trying to solve problem.
+Some Plots doesnt show in github i am trying to solve the problem,but all the code is ok in jopyter notbook.

 Conclusion
 From OLS results we can say :